 Another great training resource is quarterly training workshops and seminars.
 Workshops and seminars are a great way to update officers on industry best practices, new training techniques, and any updated business operations.
 Continually training keeps officers alert and engaged with the company, the industry, and keeps training tools front of mind.

-What are the prices of your services?
+What are the Prices of Their Services?

 When selecting a security vendor, everyone wants the most bang for their buck.
 However, you don’t want to give up quality service for the cheapest bid.